 3. The hospital accommodates the needs of our patients and their guests by having flexible visiting hours.
 Specialty units and areas might have restricted visitation regulations to accommodate the patient needs.
 Refer to Specialty Area Departmental Policies and Unit guidelines, especially for Intensive Care Units (ICUs), Post Anesthesia Care Unit (PACU), Transplant units, Neonatal Intensive Care Unit (NICU), and Women’s Services.

-4. UT Southwestern University Hospitals prohibits discrimination in visitation based on sexual orientation or gender identity.
+4. UT Southwestern University Hospital prohibits discrimination in visitation based on sexual orientation or gender identity.
 Patients can designate the visitor(s) of their choice.

 5. An adult (other than the patient) must accompany children at all times.